CODYJEWELLWEAVER/NixOS-dots/README.md

 # NixOS-dots
-My dot files for NixOS.
+My dot files and shell configurations for NixOS.